jfacoustic/Hangman-Ruby/README.md

 # Hangman-Ruby
 Playing around with making hangman in Ruby.
+This is mainly to help me practice TDD.